SreeramVipparla/System_Monitor/README.md

+# System-Monitor

-# CppND-System-Monitor
+# Introduction

-Starter code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

-Follow along with the classroom lesson to complete the project!
+This project is a version of the Linux system monitor(HTOP) and the is coded in the c++ environment and it specifically uses C++ Object Oriented Programming.

 ![System Monitor](images/monitor.png)

-## Udacity Linux Workspace
-[Udacity](https://www.udacity.com/) provides a browser-based Linux [Workspace](https://engineering.udacity.com/creating-a-gpu-enhanced-virtual-desktop-for-udacity-497bdd91a505) for students.

-You are welcome to develop this project on your local machine, and you are not required to use the Udacity Workspace.
-However, the Workspace provides a convenient and consistent Linux development environment we encourage you to try.
+## Programming Libraries
+The project uses two programming libraries:

-## ncurses
+### ncurses
 [ncurses](https://www.gnu.org/software/ncurses/) is a library that facilitates text-based graphical output in the terminal.
 This project relies on ncurses for display output.

-Within the Udacity Workspace, `.student_bashrc` automatically installs ncurses every time you launch the Workspace.

-If you are not using the Workspace, install ncurses within your own Linux environment: `sudo apt install libncurses5-dev libncursesw5-dev`
+ Install ncurses within in your Linux environment using : `sudo apt install libncurses5-dev libncursesw5-dev`

-## Make
+### Make
 This project uses [Make](https://www.gnu.org/software/make/).
 The Makefile has four targets:
 * `build` compiles the source code and generates an executable
 * `format` applies [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) to style the source code